rdkit/rdkit/Docs/Book/Install.md

 Below a number of installation recipies is presented, with varying degree of complexity.

+### Cross-platform under anaconda python (fastest install)

+Thanks to the efforts of Riccardo Vianello RDKit is now available via the anaconda python distribution.
+Anaconda is available via the installation link [http://continuum.io/downloads](http://continuum.io/downloads).
+This creates

+The conda package is on the RDKit channel therefore you can create a

 ## Linux and the Mac

 ### Installation from repositories